apache/mynewt-documentation/docs/newt-dev.md

         Godeps                  README.md               coding_style.txt        newt.go
         LICENSE                 cli                     design.txt

+### Installing Go

-5. Next you will use brew to install go.
+* Next you will use brew to install go.
 The summary message at the end of the installation should indicate that it as installed in the /usr/local/Cellar/go/ directory.
 Use the go command 'install' to compile and install packages and dependencies.
 Also set the GOROOT environment variable to /usr/local/Cellar/go as that is the root of the brewed go directory structure.
 Again, to make the export variable permanent, add it to your ~/.bash_profile and ~./bashrc files.

         $ brew install go
         ==>